openhive-network/HAfAH/src/hive_fork/Readme.md

 #### hive.control_status
 Global information required by the extension functions and trigger
 1. back_from_fork - integral flag, which tell tell the system if back_from_fork is in progress
-2. irreversible_block - irreversible block num, the higest block which cannot be reedited during back from fork

 Columns
 1. id - technical trick to do not allow to have more than one row